isomerpages/moe-angmokiosec/_amksian-experience/2025 Sec One Registration/General Discipline & School Attire Matters.md

 • Tinted Hair or dyed hair is not allowed.

-• No jewellery / accessories are allowed except for one pair of matching small ear studs which is to be worn on each ear lobe and a wrist watch.
-Ear rings / ear sticks are not allowed.
+• No jewellery / accessories are allowed except for a wrist-watch and one pair of matching small ear studs which is to be worn on each ear lobe.
+Earrings / ear sticks are not allowed.